Eagleflag88/MultiModalEvnPercption/README.md

 # MultiModalEvnPercption

-A ROS-Based Experimental Software Platform For Multi-Modal Simultaneous Localization And Mapping
+A ROS-based experimental software platform for Multi-Modal Simultaneous Localization And Mapping.

-For the purpose of studying and research in the field of SLAM, based on the infrastructure of ROS, this Repo provide a software platform
+For the purpose of studying and research in the field of SLAM, based on the infrastructure of ROS, this repo provide a software platform which is highly modularized and is able to fuse the information from a number of different modalities to achieve to an accurate and consistent environmental understanding.

 # Software Architecture